~/ ~/documents ~/pictures ~/harmful.txt github

-Software builds with impuries produce non-deterministic and inconsistent outputs, making it imposisble to ganrantee reproducibility.
+Software builds with impurities produce non-deterministic and inconsistent outputs, making it impossible to guarantee reproducibility.
 Impure inputs should be avoided wherever possible.

 {